Establishment in 1953

 Year of 2013 - Present

-Since the introduction of the PLA material "BioNeut," we have developed biomass plastic containers suitable for various applications.
+Since the introduction of our PLA-based material BioNeut, we have developed a wide range of biomass plastic containers to meet various needs.

-As the leading company in biomass plastic containers, we aim to continue to expand our presence and contribute to the realization of a recycling-based society.
+As a leading company in biomass plastic containers, we remain committed to expanding our presence and contributing to the realization of a recycling-oriented, sustainable society.

 Year of 2013 - Present